-Age range 101⁄2 - 14 years, though some discretion is allowed for individual needs or to move groups of friends together

-Meeting day and time Fridays

-(term time only) 7.15pm - 9.00pm
+Atlantis Troop Endeavour Troop Age range 101⁄2 - 14 years, though some discretion is allowed for individual needs or to move groups of friends together Meeting day and time Wednesdays Fridays (term time only) 6.30pm - 8.15pm 7.15pm - 9.00pm Leader contact atlantis@21stromsey.co.uk scouts@21stromsey.co.uk Scout Promise On my honour, I promise that I will do my best To do my duty to God and to the Queen, To help other people And to keep the Scout Law.
+Scout Law (variations are available for those of different faiths, or no faith) A Scout is to be trusted.
+A Scout is loyal.

-Leader Tina Elliott

-Assistant leaders Steve Batchelor

-David McCann

-(Sam Longmore - currently away at university)

-Section assistants

-Scout Promise On my honour, I promise that I will do my best

-To do my duty to God and to the Queen,

-To help other people And to keep the Scout Law.

-And to keep the Scout Law.

-(variations are available for those of different faiths, or no faith)

-Scout Law A Scout is to be trusted.

-2. A Scout is loyal.

 A Scout is friendly and considerate.

-4. A Scout belongs to the worldwide family of Scouts.

-5. A Scout has courage in all difficulties.

-6. A Scout makes good use of time and is careful of

-possessions and property.
-7. A Scout has self-respect and respect for others.
+A Scout belongs to the worldwide family of Scouts.
+A Scout has courage in all difficulties.
+A Scout makes good use of time and is careful of possessions and property.
+A Scout has self-respect and respect for others.

-7. 7.
-Goodt has sell-respect and respect for others.

-The $21^{st'}$ s Troop is called "Endeavour" - named after one of the Space Shuttles from the 1990's.
+The 21st have two troop's - one called Endeavour and the other named Atlantis - both named after the Space Shuttles from the 1990's.